tannerstell/DepthFirstSearch/README.md

 # DepthFirstSearch

 This is a problem I generated that was inspired by other matrix puzzles.
+The neighboring values are referenced quaddirectionally (up,down,left,right).
+ X
+XOX
+ X
+I'm working on making an algorithm that will reference 8 neighboring cells, or the 'X's below.
+XXX
+XOX
+XXX

-Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive as in quaddirectional), and return the maximum length of connected 1s (Excluding paths containing same path).
+Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).

 Problem 2: Return an array of largest to smallest lengths of connecting 1s.